defjaf/RandomFields/README.md

 Code (and iPython notebooks) to generate and manipulate realizations of cosmological random fields.

-Originally written to study anisotropic models (hence the name) but has also been used to study velocity fields and sub-pixel 2-D aliasing.
+Originally written to study anisotropic models (hence the name) but has also been used to study
+ * velocity fields
+ * sub-pixel 2-D aliasing.
+ * PDF of non-Gaussianity (see Matsubara 2008)

 * Note that velocites.py is stand-alone.